wendyverdonk93/docs/content/payment-methods/credit-and-debit-cards/mastercard/user-guide/processing-refunds.md

 ---
 title : "Processing refunds"
 weight: 10
-meta_title: "American Express - Processing refunds - MultiSafepay Docs"
+meta_title: "Mastercard - Processing refunds - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 read_more: "."
-weight: 1
 aliases:
-    - /payment-methods/credit-and-debit-cards/american-express/refund-american-express
+    - /payment-methods/credit-and-debit-cards/mastercard/refund-mastercard
 ---

-{{< details title="American Express refund rules" >}}
+{{< details title="Mastercard refund rules" >}}

 - You cannot refund more than the amount of the original transaction.